Create your first diary app with Ruby on Rails

 These are your first three diary entries.
 Note how the different tags get displayed and note the recurring structure.

-COACH: Tell a bit about HTML tags and their semantic meaning.
+Tell a bit about HTML tags and their semantic meaning.

 Add the following either before or after the above diary entries (again, do adjust to taste):